Scifabric/pybossa/doc/customizing.rst

 Receiving e-mails with errors
 =============================

-If you want to receive an e-mail when an error occurs in the PYBOSSA server, uncomment the ADMINS_ config variable and add a list of e-mails.
+If you want to receive an e-mail when an error occurs in the PYBOSSA server (webhooks, background jobs, etc.), uncomment the ADMINS_ config variable and add a list of e-mails.

 .. _ADMINS: https://github.com/Scifabric/pybossa/blob/master/settings_local.py.tmpl#L64